DFD Based Threat modelling | Set 1

 - Description: Write a description explaining details about the note.

 - Internal security notes: These explains the compromise made while designing and implementing system security.
 The following information needs to be recorded while identifying internal security notes:

 - Numerical Id: Each identified internal security note should be assigned a unique numerical id.

 - Description: Write a description explaining what security compromise was done and why compromise has been done

 - Implementation assumptions – These are collected during the design phase, listing the details of features that will be implemented later.
 Following data need to be recorded while identifying internal implementation assumptions:

 - Numerical Id: Each identified internal implementation assumption

-- Description: Write a description explaining procedure to implement the features.
+- Description: Write a description explaining the procedure to implement the features.

-- Modelling the system – Most important point to keep in mind while threat modelling a system is to view the system through adversary’s eyes.
-Visual representation allow to view the operation of subsystems and how they work together.
+- Modelling the system – Most important point to keep in mind while threat modelling a system is to view the system through the adversary’s eyes.
+Visual representation allows viewing the operation of subsystems and how they work together.
 This section deals with how to model a system using a Data Flow Diagram (DFD).